MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-delegated-api-permissions.md

 ### Step 4: Assign more or revoke delegated permissions to the service principal

-You can add more or reduce scopes to an already existing oauth2PermissionGrant object.
+You can add more or reduce scopes from an existing oauth2PermissionGrant object.

 To add the `User.Read.All` scope to the oauthPermissionGrant object, run: